scientific-python/specs/spec-0008/index.md

 ### Hardening workflow environment permissions

-* Workflows that publish release artifacts should have _run triggers_ that require intentional actions by the release team (e.g., `workflow_dispatch` in GitHub Actions) and require multiple the release team members to approve the workflow to run (c.f.
+* Workflows that publish release artifacts should have _run triggers_ that require intentional actions by the release team (e.g., `workflow_dispatch` in GitHub Actions) and require multiple release team members to approve the workflow to run (c.f.
 "Use GitHub Actions environments" section below).
 This is to safeguard the project from any one maintainer having the ability to commit to the default branch and make a release directly.

 * It is also strongly recommended that the repository requires [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) so that each release corresponds to a verified commit.